laserjobs/sha256sw/README.md

 in general.

-Carry propagation and the Boolean/ARX operations remain.
+Carries can propagate through multiple bit positions, and the Boolean and ARX operations continue to impose the same constraints as in the conventional representation.

 Therefore: